tchappui/diol/README.rst

-The Diol Python library is a simple implementation of the repository pattern to organize the database access layer in projects not using an ORM.
+The Diol Python library is a simple implementation of the repository pattern to organize the database access layer in projects using raw SQL.
 It uses the records library and only supports, at the moment, MySQL.

 * Free software: MIT license